123 (Nikki Laoye song)

 "123" is a song recorded by Nigerian singer Nikki Laoye for her second studio album The 123 Project (2014).
 The song was released on July 6, 2012 by Wahala Media Entertainment as the lead single from the album on the platform of the new African music distribution application Spinlet.
-It was written by Nikki Laoye and produced by her brother Xblaze (Ade Laoye).
+It was written by Nikki Laoye and produced by her brother Ade "Xblaze" Laoye.

 Background

-In the summer of 2012 Laoye began working on her sophomore album, she had taken a brief hiatus from music following the loss of her father in 2011.
-Laoye teamed up with her younger brother and producer Xblaze, who had produced her earlier hits Taka Sufe and No Be Beans; to produce the single 123, which was to be the lead single to her sophomore studio album.
+In the summer of 2012, Laoye began working on her sophomore album; she had taken a brief hiatus from music following the loss of her father in 2011.
+Laoye teamed up with her younger brother and producer Xblaze, who had produced her earlier hits "Taka Sufe" and "No Be Beans"; to produce the single "123", which was to be the lead single to her sophomore studio album.

 Composition

 "123" is a pop and dance song with elements of Indian drums and thumping bass patterns.
 In the song Laoye switches from singing in English, to pidgin and yoruba languages.
 The song's chorus comprises an "oya 1-2-3" vocal hook laced in Laoye's signature harmonies.
 Lyrically, Laoye sings about letting loose and praising God with a dance.